allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 #### Locking Mechanism

+Let's first stablish the definition of an **explicit locking read**.
+In this article, an explicit locking read is an SELECT statement with FOR UPDATE or LOCK IN SHARE MODE at the end.
+If you use FOR UPDATE rows examined by the query are write-locked until the end of the current transaction.
+Using LOCK IN SHARE MODE sets a shared lock that permits other transactions to read the examined rows but not to update or delete them.

 MySQL implements data row locking in the form of shared (S) locks and exclusive (X) locks.
 Locks grant permission to operate on row data, for instance if a transaction holds a shared lock it can read the row.
 If a transaction holds an exclusive row lock, it can write to the row.

 There are four types of locks: